 Faced with the need to deliver high quality, complex training while cutting costs and improving flexibility, governments around the globe are becoming more aware of the value that VR can provide.
 The take-up pace is expected to increase significantly over the coming years.

-Simon Luck, Head of Information Systems and Information Assurance, discusses the value of deploying digital visualisation tools in the defence domain to satisfy specific, existing training requirements.
-He goes on to explain the importance of fully understanding the scope of the problem using expertise and experience gathered in practice, in order to deliver a system that is user friendly, fit for purpose and cost effective.
+We discuss the value of deploying digital visualisation tools in the defence domain to satisfy specific, existing training requirements.
+We explain the importance of fully understanding the scope of the problem using expertise and experience gathered in practice to deliver a system that is user-friendly, fit for purpose and cost-effective.

 Advances in digital technology present us with a range of highly appropriate options for different training tasks.
 Virtual Reality (VR) delivers the whole immersive experience with a graphical representation of an environment presented by the computer without the need for any ‘real’ elements.
 Trainees use face-mounted screens such as the ubiquitous Oculus Rift to engage with the computer-generated environment, customising specific training needs.

 Augmented Reality (AR) captures the real world by overlaying layers of information using a hand-held device or optical head-mounted display (OHMD) such as Epson Moverio or Microsoft’s new Hololens to provide training in the context of an existing environment.
 An example of this might be in a ship’s engine room.
 The overlay automatically includes technical information about existing equipment during planned maintenance without the need to check manuals stored away from the worksite.

 Well-designed and human-centred content is key to successful training, whether it is delivered using VR, AR or more traditional methods with information displayed on a computer screen.
 If the training objectives are not apparent in the first place, and the content does not reflect them, using VR will detract from the experience rather than enhance it.
 The visualisation of what is being taught must be appropriate for the task.